terryzhan0211/CPSC455-group-project/README.md

   - uses framer-motion API to improve user experience through page animations.
 - User Side
   - With Go travel's focus on User Experience and usability, minute details such as the zoom functionality of the map, to the user feedback during any user changes, as well as overall style and responsiveness were not overlooked.
-- UX research
-  - Inspired by Instagram and Pinterest's UI philosophy to improve UIUX
-  - Make UI more understandable for users by adjusting CSS and responsive effect